EMERGING MARKETS-Brazilian real hits 2-week low, Chilean peso slips before rate move

 President Jair Bolsonaro has created exceptions to make room for more public expenditures this year and is looking to change spending rules after October's election.
 Leftist frontrunner Luiz Inacio Lula da Silva has called repeatedly to scrap the spending cap.

-Chile's peso CLP= fell 0.5% as prices of its top export, copper, dropped on concerns of lower demand from China.
-Data showed Chilean exports of the red metal reach $3.76 billion in May, down 18.3% from a year earlier.
+Chile's peso CLP= fell 0.5% as prices of its top export, copper, dropped on concerns about lower demand from China.
+Data showed Chilean exports of the red metal reached $3.76 billion in May, down 18.3% from a year earlier.
+[MET/L]

-The country's central bank is expected to hike its benchmark interest rate to 9% later in the day to tame rising inflation.
+The country's central bank was expected to hike its benchmark interest rate to 9% later on Tuesday to tame rising inflation.

 Most emerging market stocks and currencies trailed lower on Tuesday as a larger-than-expected interest rate hike by the Reserve Bank of Australia sparked worries of tighter monetary policy, lifting safer bets like the U.S. dollar and Treasuries, while taking the shine off riskier assets.

-Mexico's peso MXN=, Peru's sol PEN= and the Colombian peso COP= fell about 0.3% each against the dollar.
-The MSCI's index for Latin American stocks .MILA00000PUS fell 2%.
+Mexico's peso MXN= and the Colombian peso COP=erased early losses andedged up against the dollar.
+The MSCI's index for Latin American stocks .MILA00000PUS fell 1.1%.

 Stock indexes